The 90 Day NYC Pet Law

 4. Emotional Support Animals

-This is harder to prove than you might think, and an online certificate or doggie jacket from Amazon with the words “Emotional Support Animal” will not qualify.
+This is harder to prove than you might think, and an online certificate or doggie jacket from Amazon emblazoned “Emotional Support Animal” will not qualify.

 What you need to establish is that you have a mental disability, and without the pet your isolation and loneliness could increase to the point where you need psychiatric care.